konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 *As a Architect/Migrator I want to get access to the result of the analysis (analysis report) of each individual application.*
+Acceptance criteria:
+For any application within the Application Inventory with an analysis status of Completed it must be possible to invoke an action to access the analysis static reports.
+The action is unavailable if the analysis status is not Completed.
+The reports will be opened in a separate tab of the browser.
+If a new analysis is invoked for a particular application then the static reports for an earlier analysis execution will no longer be accessible.

 ##### AO002